I stay busy.

 interior of your rig.
 Sketch your campsite.
 Make jewelry.
 Make your own greeting cards or postcards.
 Sculpt with air-dry clay.
 Whittle.

-#9 Learn how to use the camera in your smart phone.
+#9 Take some photos.
 With today’s technology, you don’t need a fancy schmancy camera to take decent photographs.
-Most cameras let you use filters on your photos; adjust contrast, sharpness, and exposure; crop your image; and doodle right on the picture.
+Most smartphone cameras let you use filters on your photos; adjust contrast, sharpness, and exposure; crop your image; and doodle right on the picture.
 With all these bells and whistles, you can take a decent photo and turn it into an awesome photo.
 Of course, if you don’t know the basics of composition, you’ll want to learn that too, courtesy of ePHOTOzine.

 #10 Get close to nature.
 If you’re on public land, put on your sturdy shoes and go for a hike or a little walk, if that’s what you’re up for.
 Sit still and listen to the birds sing.
 If you’re in a city, get closer to nature in a park or arboretum.
 Learn to identify the trees, flowers, and/or medicinal plants in the area you’re in.
 At night look up at the sky and find the constallations.
 Paying attention to the cycles of nature could keep a person occupied for days, weeks, months, or even years.